Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

-The spike-and-slab regression is also able to incorporate spatial information, replacing the exchangeable Bernoulli prior on the inclusion variables $\bm{\gamma}$, with a structured spatial prior using a vector of inclusion probabilities $\bm{\theta} \in \mathds{R}^P$.
-Previous examples of introducing structure within a spike-and-slab regression include the placement of a logistic regression product prior \citep{stingo2010} on $\bm{\gamma} | \bm{\theta}$ in order to group biological information for a genetics application.
-Another example of a structured prior is the usage of an Ising prior on the latent variables $\bm{\gamma}$ to incorporate structural information for a high-dimensional genomics application \citep{Li2010a}. \cite{Andersen2014} and \cite{Andersen2017} on the other hand have developed a new class of structured spike-and-slab distributions which model sparsity by placing a spatial Gaussian process on the sparsity parameter $\bm{\theta}$ within the inclusion probabilities $\phi(\bm{\theta})$ of the spike-and-slab prior.
-Note that they do not place a structured prior on the probability of inclusion directly but rather on a sparsity parameter $\bm{\theta}$ and then ensure values between 0 and 1 as inclusion probabilities by transforming $\bm{\theta}$ with a suitable injective function $\phi(\cdot)$.
-We combine some of these approaches by utilizing the logistic regression prior approach by \cite{stingo2010} and by placing a spatial prior on the sparsity parameter $\bm{\theta}$ which influences the probability of inclusion or exclusion of a variable.
-Specifically, we choose a multivariate pairwise difference prior, an instance of a multivariate conditional autoregressive (MCAR) prior, to account for the spatial dependence within the neuroimaging data \citep{gelfand2003b}.
-Furthermore, we avoid an Ising prior on the binary latent indicators which often exhibits the issue of phase transitions.
-As noted by \cite{Rockova2014} and \cite{Li2010a}, the occurrence of phase transitions, especially when the sparsity parameters exhibit a complex spatial structure, is problematic because they introduce a drastic change in the amount of active voxels due to only a very small change in the hyperparameter configuration.
+The spike-and-slab regression is also able to incorporate spatial information, replacing the exchangeable Bernoulli prior on the inclusion indicator variables, with a structured spatial prior using a vector of inclusion probabilities.
+Previous examples of introducing structure within a spike-and-slab regression include the placement of a logistic regression product prior \citep{stingo2010} on the latents in order to group biological information for a genetics application, an Ising prior which incorporates structural information for a high-dimensional genomics application \citep{Li2010a} or a structured spike-and-slab prior with a spatial Gaussian process prior \citep{Andersen2014}.